 Employment practices liability insurance (EPLI)

-Cyber (data breach) liability insurance
+Cyber (data breach) liability

-Directors and officers (D&O) insurance
+Directors and officers (D&O)

 When to purchase it: Most often, it’s needed when you appoint others to represent or speak on behalf of your business

-|The specific policies and coverages you select will depend on your business’s unique needs.
-Be sure to speak with a commercial insurance provider who can help you assess your coverage needs and select policies that safeguard your business.|
+|The specific policies and coverages you choose will depend on your business’s unique needs.
+Need help working through them?
+Talk with a commercial insurance agent who can help you assess your needs and find policies that will protect your business.